gregcaporaso/microbiogeo/doc/notes/mrpp.rst

     Based on  999  permutations

-The p-value of 0.001 indicates that samples taken from wet and dry environments are significantly different (i.e. there is clustering), which is what we'd expect.
+The p-value of 0.001 indicates that samples taken from wet and dry environments are significantly different, which is what we'd expect.
 The A statistic also confirms this result because it isn't very close to zero.

 Test 2
 ~~~~~~